Tacita13/Photo-to-Text-to-Speech/README.md

 # Photo-to-Text-to-Speech
-A mobile app designed to read the text in a captured image and turn it to Speech.
+This a project we started in a Hackathon in 2015 using Android Studio.
+A mobile app designed to read the text in a captured image (photo) and turn it to Speech.